 COMMON BRAND NAME(S): Trizivir

 Rarely, abacavir/lamivudine/zidovudine has caused severe (sometimes fatal) liver problems and a certain metabolic problem (lactic acidosis).
-Tell your doctor immediately if you develop symptoms of liver problems (such as persistent nausea, vomiting, stomach/abdominal pain, pale stools, dark urine, yellowing eyes/skin, unusual tiredness), or of lactic acidosis (such as stomach discomfort, nausea, vomiting, fast/difficult breathing, drowsiness, muscle pain, weakness, cold skin).
+Get medical help right away if you develop any of the following symptoms: nausea, vomiting, stomach/abdominal pain, unusual tiredness, dark urine, yellowing eyes/skin, deep/rapid breathing, or drowsiness.
 These serious side effects may occur more often in women and obese patients.

 USES: This product contains 3 drugs: abacavir, lamivudine, and zidovudine.
-It is used alone or with other medications to help control your HIV infection, thereby improving your quality of life.
+It is used alone or with other HIV medications to help control HIV infection.
 It helps to decrease the amount of HIV in your body so your immune system can work better.
-This product also lowers your risk of getting HIV disease complications (such as new infections, cancer).
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Abacavir, lamivudine, and zidovudine all belong to a class of drugs known as nucleoside reverse transcriptase inhibitors (NRTIs).

 HOW TO USE: Read the Medication Guide and Warning Card provided by your pharmacist before you start taking abacavir/lamivudine/zidovudine and each time you get a refill.
 Carry the Warning Card with you at all times.
 If you have any questions, ask your doctor or pharmacist.